YingxuanHu/Rust-CLI/README.md

 **Terminal UI stability requires attention to detail.** Handling raw mode correctly, keeping layout consistent, wrapping text, truncating large outputs, and showing clear error messages all matter for reliability.
 These details became especially important because the tool must remain readable while actively streaming output.

-**Startup performance has outsized impact.** The embedding cache system's 10-20x speedup transformed the tool from "slow to start" to "instant," fundamentally changing how willing we were to restart it frequently.
+**Startup performance has outsized impact.** The embedding cache system's 10-20x speedup, fundamentally changing how willing we were to restart it frequently.
 Performance optimizations that improve iteration speed matter significantly for developer tools.

 **Simple heuristics can enable natural interaction.** Semantic context resolution via reference detection doesn't require sophisticated NLP.
 Simple string matching for pronouns and explicit references combined with a small queue of recent outputs created a surprisingly effective system for follow-up interactions.